DOWLOAD LINK http://turbobit.net/i2ddhdnostop.html

 </Style>

-in Bea's solar system.
+The XAML above describe the styling/templating for each Planet in Bea's solar system.
 All I wanted to do was to do the same for Bricks! game, so instead of Planets positioning, I would have Bricks positioning, which in turn would bind to the Left and Top properties on the ViewModel side, like this: <Style TargetType="ListBoxItem">

 <Setter Property="Canvas.Left" Value="{Binding Path=Left}"/>